 Courses include Educational Psychology for Early Learners, Instructional Tools for the Teaching of Reading, Classroom Management in the Primary Grades, and STEM Concepts in the Primary Grades.

-Rasmussen College – Bachelor’s Degree in Early Childhood Education (10 points)
+Rasmussen University – Bachelor’s Degree in Early Childhood Education (10 points)

-Rasmussen College offers a Bachelor’s Degree in Early Childhood Education that can be completed in as little as 18 months.
+Rasmussen University offers a Bachelor’s Degree in Early Childhood Education.
 This program is ideal for students who want an affordable, accelerated program with flexible learning options on their path to becoming an early childhood educator.